-Volume estimates indicate a net resource potential ranging from 126 to 196 mmboe to Aker BP.
+Volume estimates for Wisting Central and Hansen indicate a net resource potential ranging from 126 to 196 mmboe to Aker BP.
 The discovery will most likely be a stand-alone development with an FPSO (Floating Production Storage and Offloading vessel).